Sybil Neville-Rolfe: Career

 Neville-Rolfe and Francis Galton founded the Eugenics Education Society (renamed the Galton Institute in the 1980's, and currently known as the Adelhpi Genetics Forum) in London in 1907, with Galton serving as its first honorary president.
 She took the role of honorary secretary upon the Society's founding until 1920.
 The Eugenics Education Society believed that social class and poverty were directly linked to one's genetics and their ideals were closely linked to the Committee of the Moral Education League (1898).
 She also founded the Imperial Society for Promoting Sex Education and was the Deputy Chair of the Child Welfare Council.
 Therefore, the Society aimed to reduce poverty in England through reducing the birth rate of the lowest classes and those of low intelligence.
 In 1912, she was the driving force behind the Society's organisation of the first International Eugenics Congress in South Kensington.
 After 1920 she acted as the Society Council's vice-president and later was elected to serve on the consultative council, a position that she held until her death in 1955.

-Neville-Rolfe implemented the Mental Deficiency Act of 1913.
+Neville-Rolfe implemented the Mental Deficiency Act 1913.
 She was also one of the establishing members of the National Council for the Unmarried Mother and her Child (now known as Gingerbread) in 1918, where she worked on reforming poor-law institutions and hostels for unmarried mothers and their children.
 She was also a leading figure in the National Council for Combating Venereal Diseases (NCCVD) which was founded in 1914.
 Upon the NCCVD's founding she held the position of Honorary Secretary.
 Later in the NCCVD's life she held the position of secretary-general.
 The NCCVD changed its name to the British Social Hygiene Council in 1926, and Neville-Rolfe remained working for them until her retirement in 1944.